yzhcat/botwebtest/docs/en/index.md

 <div style="display: inline-block">
 <img src="../assets/img/image-20220922173203208.png" style="max-width:256px;" align="right">
-OriginBot uses ROS2 and TogetheROS™.Bot (a deeply optimized ROS open-source robot operating system by Digua) as its software foundation.
+OriginBot uses ROS2 and TogetheROS™.Bot (a deeply optimized ROS open-source robot operating system by D-Robotics) as its software foundation.
 It is compatible with many ROS ecosystem applications and is ready to use out of the box.
 It supports original applications and enables quick development of features like SLAM, navigation, visual processing, and machine learning.
 </div>

 ### <font color='green'>**Born from Passion**</font>